jazzband/django-constance/docs/index.rst

 Ordered Fields in Django Admin
 ------------------------------

-In order to Order the fields , you can use OrderedDict collection.
-Here is an example:
+To sort the fields, you can use an OrderedDict:

 .. code-block:: python